jamesdruhan/vue-jd-table/docs/Events.md

 />
 ```

-> With the exception of the "Refresh" event, all other events are intended for external data processing (dataProvider = 1 option).
+> With the exception of the "Refresh" and "AddNew" event, all other events are intended for external data processing (dataProvider = 1 option).

 In the example above, whenever JD-Table emit's an event it will trigger the processEventFromApp() method with the event details in $event.